andypwyu/disaster_response_pipeline/README.md

 ### Executing Program:
 1. Execute the following commands in the project's directory to set up the database, train model and save the model.

-    - Run ETL pipeline to clean data and store the processed data in the database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/ DisasterResponse.db`
+    - Run ETL pipeline to clean data and store the processed data in the database.
+          `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/ DisasterResponse.db`

-    - Run the ML pipeline that loads data from DB, trains classifier and saves the classifier as a pickle file `python models/train_classifier.py data/DisasterResponse.db models/disaster_response_prediction.pkl`
+    - Run the ML pipeline that loads data from DB, trains classifier and saves the classifier as a pickle file.
+          `python models/train_classifier.py data/DisasterResponse.db models/disaster_response_prediction.pkl`

     - Run the following command in the app's directory to run your web app.